fluxcd/website/content/en/docs/guides/mozilla-sops.md

 --in-place basic-auth.yaml
 ```

-!!! hint
+{{% note %}}
 Note that you should encrypt only the `data` section.
 Encrypting the Kubernetes
 secret metadata, kind or apiVersion is not supported by kustomize-controller.
+{{% /note %}}

 You can now commit the encrypted secret to your Git repository.

-!!! hint
+{{% note %}}
 Note that you shouldn't apply the encrypted secrets onto the cluster with kubectl.
 SOPS encrypted secrets are designed to be consumed by kustomize-controller.
+{{% /note %}}

 ## Configure secrets decryption